 Store them in an airtight container and reheat on the stove with a little liquid or in the microwave, heating in intervals and stirring in-between for even reheating.

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

 Get the Recipe Vegetarian Jollof Rice

-- 2 TBSP vegetable oil or oil of choice
+- 2 Tablespoon vegetable oil, or oil of choice

 - 3-4 garlic cloves